-2Deliverable due dates may be changed upon notice and approval of the State Water Board Contract Manager.
+&lt;sup>1Deliverable due dates may be changed upon notice and approval of the State Water Board Contract Project Manager.
 Said changes shall not require an Amendment to this Agreement.
 If due date falls on a Saturday, Sunday or State holiday, deliverables shall be due the following business day.